centreon/centreon-collect/doc/installation/index.rst

 Installation
 ############

-Merethis recommends using its official packages from the Centreon Entreprise Server (CES) repository.
-Most of Merethis' endorsed software are available as RPM packages.
+Centreon recommends using its official packages from the Centreon Entreprise Server (CES) repository.
+Most of Centreon' endorsed software are available as RPM packages.

 Alternatively, you can build and install your own version of this